Faith Works 4-22-17

 Belief in a life-to-come isn't a distraction from this life when it gives you confidence to try and fail, to seek and not always understand perfectly.
 Hope in a God who loves you isn't so much the "opiate of the masses" as it is a way for any individual lost in the crowd to find a joy that endures, without buying a drug to provide it for a passing moment.

 All of which is why I would love to see you all at the community meeting to be held next week at Newark High School on Wednesday, April 26, at 6:30 pm.
 Together, we can see past today's problems and identify some practical reasons for hope right now.
 Come join us!

-Jeff Gill is a writer, storyteller, and pastor in Licking County; tell him about a holy place you love at email@example.com, or @Knapsack on Twitter.
+Jeff Gill is a writer, storyteller, and pastor in Licking County; tell him about your source of living joy at email@example.com, or follow @Knapsack on Twitter.